Some things get better with age. That’s the old adage anyway.

-HostMonster was founded way back in 1996, making them one of the oldest web hosts in the industry.
+HostMonster was founded way back in 1996, making them one of the oldest web hosts in the industry (before merging with EIG in 2015).

-We purchased the HostMonster ‘Basic Plan’ to begin running detailed performance tests to evaluate their performance.
-We created a basic WordPress website and have monitored site statistics like speed & uptime (among other important criteria) to determine where they stack up against other web hosts in the industry.
+In June of 2015, we purchased the HostMonster ‘Basic Plan’ to begin running detailed performance tests to evaluate their performance.
+We created a basic WordPress website and have monitored site statistics like speed & uptime (among other important criteria) for a few months to determine where they stack up against other web hosts in the industry.

 Let’s take a look at what we found!